DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/03d-basic-pod-and-containers-config.markdown

 4. Using `imagePullSecrets` for pull image from private registry
 5. Using `env` (Environment Variables)
 6. Define a Command and Args for a Container
+9. Using `ports`
 7. Using Working directory in containerSpec
 8. Using normal user or non-root to run container
-9. Using `ports`
-10. Using Resource request & limit
+10. Assign Memory Resources to Containers and Pods
 11. Using privileged mode

 Ok lansung aja kita bahas materi yang pertama